DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: UTG Builder

+For these web widgets, the essential part is the URL parameter.
+However, web URLs are always dynamically concatenated, which is hard to restore in static analysis~\cite{strings2003,chen2017mass}.
+But we have two observations about web widgets: \textit{(i)} the URL parameter and its related tokens are all in string type. \textit{(ii)} almost always, a parameter-related token originates from some constant values within the program, such as constants, and XML resources.
+To this end, we refer to the previous studies~\cite{chen2017mass} and generate the network imprint to represent the web widget attributes.

-Here we use an example (Figure~\ref{fig:token}) to present the whole backward taint process.
+Here we use an example (see Figure~\ref{fig:token} in Appendix A) to present the imprint generation.
 First, the program loads activities/fragments, and searches special API calls (\eg, \textit{WebView.loadURL()}).
-Once the sink statement is found in Class Y method C, the sink variable is \textit{url}.
-Then the program will perform backward taint analysis to check whether any variable affect \textit{url}.
-After running, \textit{v4} and \textit{X.B()} is determined to affect \textit{url} using \textit{java.lang.StringBuilder.append()} method.
-And the \textit{v4} is considered that unrelated to any invariant source within the app but instantiated from runtime-generated variables, which can not be determined in static analysis, so we discard the \textit{v4}.
-Turn to the \textit{X.B()}, since it is an inter-procedure call, the program additionally loads Class X and sink the \textit{v2}.
-Going further, the program finds that \textit{A()} and \textit{v3} affect the \textit{v2}.
-At this time, \textit{v3} is determined to be an ImmediateBox variable, so the program instantiates \textit{v3} with a concrete value.
-At last, program finds that \textit{A()} is assigned by \textit{v1} from XML resource (R.string.baseUrl).
-In this sample, the variable is from res/values/string.xml, which will be dynamically loaded by the program and instantiated with a concrete value.
-To sum up, \textit{v1,v3} are instantiated as constant variables, \textit{v4} is instantiated as runtime-generated variable and discarded.
-In the end, the program outputs a set of tokens (\eg, [\textit{v1,v3}]) and removes some common tokens (\eg, \textit{github}).
+Once the sink statement is found in Class Y method B, the sink variable is \textit{url}.
+Then the program will perform backward taint analysis to check whether any variable affects \textit{url}.
+After running, \textit{v3} and \textit{X.A()} is determined to affect \textit{url} using \textit{java.lang.StringBuilder.append()}.
+And the \textit{v3} is considered unrelated to any invariant source within the app but instantiated from runtime variables, so we discard the \textit{v3}.
+Turn to the \textit{X.A()}, since it is an inter-procedure call, the program additionally loads Class X and sinks the \textit{v1}.
+Going further, the program finds that \textit{R.string.baseUrl} and \textit{v2}.
+At this time, \textit{v2} is determined to be an immediate variable, so the program instantiates \textit{v2} with a concrete value and instantiated \textit{R.string.baseUrl} from XML file.
+To sum up, \textit{R.string.baseUrl,v2} are instantiated as constant variables, \textit{v3} is instantiated as runtime variable and discarded.
+In the end, the program outputs a set of tokens (\eg, [\textit{R.string.baseUrl,v2}]) and removes some common tokens (\eg, \textit{github}).
 These tokens are used as network imprints to identify web widget attributes.